-Working with Scenario Architecture on your London architecture project
+Working with Scenario Architecture

 This case study from the Chartered Institute of Building (CIOB), featuring a Scenario project, demonstrates the benefits of advanced technology for domestic architecture.

-London Architects >> In our clients words
+In our client's words

 We wanted to renovate our house in a conservation area in central London.
 Given this involved a complete demolition and new build with an extra floor on top, getting planning approval was always going to be tricky.
 Scenario did an amazing job on the new house 'envelope' and throughout the planning phase.
 We couldn't have wished for better from them and having succeeded in gaining planning approval owe them a very big 'thank you'.